-GMB union rejects improved NHS pay deal
+GMB union rejects improved NHS pay deal in Scotland

 The GMB union has voted to reject an improved NHS pay deal from the Scottish government.

-The union represents NHS ambulance staff, nurses, porters and radiographers
+The union represents NHS ambulance staff, nurses, porters and radiographers.

-It said 66% of their members voted to reject the improved offer, which would have seen workers receive average 7.5% pay uplift.
+It said two thirds of its members voted to reject the improved offer, which would have seen workers receive an average 7.5% pay uplift.

 The GMB suspended a planned 26-hour ambulance strike last month and put the new offer to members in a vote.